varabyte/kotter/README.md

 ![Star grid example](https://github.com/varabyte/media/raw/main/kotter/images/kotter-grid-star-sized.png)

 To determine "remaining space", the `grid` method accepts a `targetWidth` parameter.
-If you don't have any star-sized columns, the value does nothing.
+If you don't have any star-sized columns, the `targetWidth` value does nothing.
 If you do, then the grid will subtract all fixed and fit width values from it and share any remaining space between the star-sized columns.

 For a trivial example, say you have a two-column grid with `targetWidth` set to 10.
 The first column is fixed to 4, and the second column is set to star-sized.
 The star-sized column will then receive 6 characters of space.